Nothofagus: Subgenera

+Further reinforcing the four-clade model is their reproductive isolation from each other—naturally occurring and cultivated Nothofagus have been recorded only between species of the same subgenus.
+Fuscopora, Lophozonia, and the Nothofagus subgenus often grow side-by-side, with plenty of opportunities to hybridize.
+Endemic to Papua New Guinea and New Caledonia, Brossospora does not occur in areas with other subgenera.

 In 2013, Peter Brian Heenan and Rob D. Smissen proposed splitting the genus into four, turning the four recognized subgenera into the new genera Fuscospora, Lophozonia and Trisyngyne, with the five South American species of subgenus Nothofagus remaining in genus Nothofagus.
+The two authors posited that the four clades have evolutionary equivalence with other Fagales genera, and that the morphological and molecular differences are pronounced enough to raise the subgenera a rank.
 The proposed new genera are not accepted at the World Checklist of Selected Plant Families.

 Extinct species

 The following additional species are listed as extinct: